Puchungualotsqui/seal/seal_language_guide.md

 `Option<T>` and `Result<T, E>` remain planned foundational types.

-### 40.6 Memory model is not finalized
+### 40.6 Ownership remains explicit and low-level

+Plain `string` and `cstring` are borrowed immutable views.

 Seal has:

-- typed pointers;
+* typed pointers;
-- `rawptr`;
+* `rawptr`;
+* borrowed text views;
-- C allocation access;
+* C allocation access;
-- `defer`.
+* `defer`.

-It does not yet have a finalized ownership, borrowing, destructor, or garbage-collection model.
+It does not yet have a finalized general ownership, borrowing, destructor, or garbage-collection model.

+The standard library still needs explicit owned text and mutable buffer abstractions for operations such as:

+* runtime string construction;
+* concatenation;
+* null-terminated conversion;
+* mutable UTF-8 editing;
+* allocator-backed text storage.

 ### 40.7 Some `seal.toml` policy flags are only partially enforced